 The real-time design encounters a larger volume of data and a larger set of state progressions than you can simulate in Simulink.
 Make sure to model and generate control logic to handle the restart between subframes.
 Consider adding extra subsystem ports for debug visibility of these extended states once the design is deployed to the board.

 Once the design is deployed to the board, you have much less visibility of the internal signals in your design.
 To improve visibility, you can add temporary output ports to your subsystem before you generate your IP core.
 Signals that can help with debugging are design state, mux select signals or other control parameters, and data values at intermediate stages of the data path.
 You can also add input ports and muxes to give the option for external control of parameters such as mux select signals and gain values.

 When you simulate the design on the board in External mode, you can drive and view these ports from Simulink.
-The Xilinx Zynq AXI Interface block from the generated software model provides a Simulink interface to the input and output ports of your design while it is running on the board.
+The generated software model provides a Simulink interface to the input and output ports of your design while it is running on the board.

 Once you are confident that your design is behaving as intended, you can remove these ports and regenerate the IP core.